csb324/eleventy-obsidian-ninareth/notes/People/Arkhosia City/Sheske Eeping.md

 <span class="dataview inline-field"><span class="inline-field-key">Home</span><span class="inline-field-value">[[Halls of the Dead]]</span></span>

 We are going to steal their mirrors.
 See also: [[Death Halls Heist]]

+Eeping family unremarkable aside from being rich.
+Sheske was relatively close to [[Shorver Hoddlinston]].
+When Sheske died, Shorver donated the big mirror to Sheske.
+Apparently Sheske  was very vain.